DOROTHY2322/phase--3-petfinder-client/README.md

 # Phase-3-final-project-pet-finder-server
 # Description

-- This is a backend server for a petfinder app, it is built with ruby with sinatra.
+- This is a frontend page for a petfinder app, it is built with react.js.

 # Getting Started